Smartphone apps and Triple Zero (000)

 - display the GPS coordinates of the phone's location that the caller can read out to the emergency operator.

-The app is free of charge and available for download from iTunes and Google Play Stores.
+The app is free of charge and available for download from iTunes, Google Play and Windows Stores.

 Other emergency-related apps